Best Mobile Card Readers for UK Businesses

 Charging an amount via the SumUp Air card reader is a simple task in the connected smartphone application - Source: Expert Market

-SumUp also scores the second lowest total of our top five picks for customer support, as it lacks a forum and, perhaps more importantly, only has support lines open from 9am to 5pm on weekdays.
+SumUp also scores the second lowest total of our top five picks for customer support, as it lacks a forum and, perhaps more importantly, only has support lines open from 9 am to 5 pm on weekdays.
 Still, its range of help and support options is appealing, with live chat, email, phone and a knowledge centre all present and correct.
 That matches Zettle and Tide while beating the extent offered by Barclaycard.

-For PayPal Business account holders, Zettle is an obvious choice.
+For PayPal Business account holders, the Zettle Card Reader 2 is an obvious choice.
+PayPal Business account users benefit from near-instantaneous payouts.

 With all other options on this page, you’ll need to wait at least one or two business days, and that’s the case with Zettle if you have any other kind of business bank account.
 But by syncing your payment processing with your bank account, you can access your business income in just a few minutes.
-And that’s not all: here’s what Zettle can offer your business.

 4.2